intersystems-community/PythonGateway/README.md

   intersystemscommunity/irispy:latest \
   --key /mount/iris.key \
 ```
-3. Test process `isc.py.test.Process` saves image aftifact into temp directory.
-You might want to change that path to a monted directory.
+3. Test process `isc.py.test.Process` saves image artifact into temp directory.
+You might want to change that path to a mounted directory.
 To do that edit annotation for `Correlation Matrix: Graph` call, specifying valid filepath for `f.savefig` function.
 4. For terminal access execute: `docker exec -it irispy sh`.
-5. Access SMP with SuperUser/SYS or Admin/SYS user/passowrd.
+5. Access SMP with SuperUser/SYS or Admin/SYS user/password.
 6. To stop container execute: `docker stop irispy && docker rm --force irispy`.

 # Use